wovo/cv/readme.md

 I initiated and manage the lab, which is the place where lecturers, freshmen and senior students meet, discuss, and work on projects.
-I also initiated the visiting of local meetings (the Dutch C++ group) and international conferences (code::drive, FOSDEM, EmBo++).
+I also initiated the visiting of local meetings (the Dutch C++ group) and international conferences (code::dive, FOSDEM, EmBo++).
-This started with a small group of senior TI students, and was gradually expanded to interested students of all years and other sections of the institute.
+This started with a small group of senior TI students, and was gradually expanded to interested students of all years and also other sections of the institute.

-My specialization is programming small embedded (micro-controllers) systems in C++.
+My specialization is C++ and software engineering, applied to programming small embedded (micro-controllers) systems.

 </td></tr>